pmac/pmac.io/content/post/multi-stage-dockerfile-and-python-virtualenv.md

 more cumbersome.
 A virtualenv is an already convenient and portable Python environment.

-The final Dockerfile is just the three above sections concatinateed together.
+The final Dockerfile is just the three above sections concatenated together.
 The final image has no extra build tools, language runtimes (Node in this case), or libraries required only during build.
 In the end the container running your service is much smaller and more secure.